How To Register SSS Online: A Step-by-Step Guide

-Transacting in an SSS office is like traversing EDSA on a rush hour—waiting takes forever.
-Although the actual transaction gets done in just a few minutes, standing in long lines usually take longer than an hour.
+Transacting in an SSS office is like traversing EDSA during a rush-hour—waiting takes forever.
+Although the actual transaction gets done in just a few minutes, standing in long lines usually takes longer than an hour.

-Here’s an SSS online registration guide to help make the process smooth and hassle-free for you.
+Here’s how to register SSS online to help make the account creation process smooth and hassle-free.

 Table of Contents

 My.SSS is an online service portal3 that enables members and regular/household employers to access their records and perform various transactions with the SSS.

 Through this portal, members can easily set an appointment with their SSS servicing branch, apply simple corrections to their membership data, and generate their Statement of Account (SOA), which contains the PRN needed to pay contributions or loans.
 Employers can likewise access their My.SSS accounts to generate the Contributions Collection List containing the PRN required to pay their employees’ contributions.

 To access My.SSS, however, members and employers must first register and create their User ID and password, which we’ll discuss later in this guide.

 Here’s a brief timeline of how the My.SSS portal has changed over the recent years:

 - In August 2018, the SSS released an updated version called the My.SSS Beta Portal or SSS Member Portal.
 The new portal has nearly the same features as the old one, but it has an improved mobile-friendly design so that users can access their accounts on smartphones and tablets.